Noise Survey Data

-The graphs below are generated from resident responses to our Community Noise Survey.
-City-wide noise map coming soon.
+The graphs below are based on residents’ responses to our Community Noise Survey.

 1. Providence Residents’ Experience of Excessive Noise